-Results 1–10 of 44 for "Curriculum"X related to "APAGS: psychology's future" Refine Your Search Refine Your Search TopicEducation (67)HIV & AIDS (10)Personality (7)Children (4)Learning & memory (4) 12 more... [+] Testing issues (4)Sleep (3)Race (2)Schizophrenia (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (3)McEntarffer, Rob (2)O'Leary, Ann (2)Bowleg, Lisa (1)Britton, Paula J. (1) 28 more... [+] Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Eagleston, Jean R. (1)Ernst, Randal M. (1)Forsyth, Andrew D. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Hide details Results 1–10 of 44 Previous 1 2 3 ...
+Results 1–10 of 44 for "Curriculum"X related to "APAGS: psychology's future" Refine Your Search Refine Your Search TopicEducation (31)HIV & AIDS (10)Children (3)Learning & memory (3)Personality (3) 10 more... [+] Bullying (1)Death & dying (1)Emotional health (1)Law & psychology (1)Race (1)Schizophrenia (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorO'Leary, Ann (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Britton, Paula J. (1) 20 more... [+] Carey, Michael P. (1)Dollinger, Stephen J. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Renner, Michael J. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Hide details Results 1–10 of 44 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 3.1: Symptoms of Dissociative DisordersSymptoms, such as hypervigilance, difficulty concentrating, exaggerated startle response, and confusion, were reported by over half the respondents one week after the 1989 San Francisco quake.
 Curriculum 2.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 3.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 4.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
 Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 5.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
-Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 6.Stigma and Prejudice Teaching Tip SheetStigma refers to a visible mark, such as a brand or tattoo, used to disgrace, shame, condemn, or ostracize.
-Dimensions of social stigmas relevant to AIDS are subject to the adverse effects of social stigmas and related prejudices..Curriculum 7.Activity 2.3: To Sleep, Perchance To DreamStudents study their own sleep and dreaming patterns and illustrate statistical measures for summarizing the data.Curriculum 8.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 9.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 10.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum Previous 1 2 3 ...
+Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 6.Activity 2.3: To Sleep, Perchance To DreamStudents study their own sleep and dreaming patterns and illustrate statistical measures for summarizing the data.Curriculum 7.Stigma and Prejudice Teaching Tip SheetStigma refers to a visible mark, such as a brand or tattoo, used to disgrace, shame, condemn, or ostracize.
+Dimensions of social stigmas relevant to AIDS are subject to the adverse effects of social stigmas and related prejudices..Curriculum 8.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 9.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 10.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 44 for "Curriculum"X related to "APAGS: psychology's future"